GremlinInteractive/CoronaChartboostPlugin/README.md

 It is provided "as is" in hopes of serving as a useful learning tool for budding Corona plugin developers.
 We provide no support whatsoever in regards to this plugin source code, nor the plugin itself.

+For building instructions, please refer to Corona's documentation.

 You may do as you wish with this code, we hope it is useful.

 -----------------------------